 As was the case in earlier sections, this flow focuses on a use case involving an external first-factor authenticator with its own display.
 One example of such an authenticator would be a smart phone.
 Other authenticator types are also supported by this API, subject to implementation by the platform.
 For instance, this flow also works without modification for the case of an authenticator that is embedded in the client platform.
 The flow also works for the case of an authenticator without its own display (similar to a smart card) subject to specific implementation considerations.
-Specifically, the client platform needs to display any prompts that would otherwise be shown by the authenticator, and the authenticator needs to allow the client platform to enumerate all the authenticator's credentials so that the client can have information to show appropriate prompts.
+Specifically, the client platform needs to display any prompts that would otherwise be shown by the authenticator, and the authenticator is credentials so that the client can have information to show appropriate prompts.